heckj/BlenderMac/3DViewPort.md

 ## Orthographic and Perspective Views

-Orthographic modes are "straight on" and don't reflect any perspective.
-If you rotate the view off that straight-on view, it enables perspective mode.
-When you're manipulating geometry in [[Edit Mode]], it can be extremely useful to be in one of the orthographic views, or you can constrain the editing effects using a modifier key.
+An orthographic view is aligned with one of the axis, showing a "straight on" view without perspective.
+When you rotate away, the 3D Viewpoint distorts the image slightly to show perspective.

+Editing within orthographic mode is naturally aligned to axis.
+Achieve the same effect when in [[Edit Mode]] with perspective camera by using a constraint modifier keyboard shortcut .

+### Gizmo
-You can tape on the ends of the 3D gizmo in the upper right corner of the 3D Viewport to select into one of those mode, or use a key combination to jump there.
-If you have a numeric keypad on your keyboard, the numeric keys on that pad will jump to the same views as the menu selection.
+Tap on the round points at the ends of the lines in the 3D gizmo to jump into an orthographic view.
+Tap again to jump to the opposite view on that axis.
+Red (x-axis) for front/back view, green (y-axis) for right and left side view, and blue (z-axis) for top/bottom view.

+### Keyboard shortcuts
 Use the "~" key to bring up a circular menu that lets you change the current view:

 - "~","8" - top view